ybae45/chopchop-yoonseo-analytics/report/analysis_report.md

 ## Business Question

-Which user behaviors and product features (e.g., ChopTrack, ChopGuide usage) are most predictive of 7-day retention?
+Which user behaviors and product features (ChopTrack, ChopGuide usage) are most predictive of 7-day retention?

 ## Data Description